 ICF (the International Coaching Federation),

-under the watchful eye of
+under the watchful eye of Laurie Dupar -

-Laurie Dupar - renowned ADHD expert and
+renowned ADHD expert and leader in ADHD coaching.

 Living and Learning with ADHD

 As ADHD is something you are born with, I have had it for a long time.
 Like many girls of my era, it wasn't noticed or diagnosed.
 I was just 'the weird kid'.
 I was teased and bullied.
 I didn't understand the contextual and social clues that were going on all around me, and I particularly didn't understand what made me different from the 'popular' kids.
 Both in Primary School and in High School, I found it much easier to collect together all the 'misfits' and make a friendship group.